KyleCard/S_aureus_evolution/README.md

 - Curated variant summaries and clustering results from the Bayesian latent-class analysis.
 - Final figures as PDF/TIF.

-If you only want to browse results, open the rendered notebook HTML: `S_aureus_evolution.nb.html`.
+If you only want to browse results, open the rendered notebook markdown: `S_aureus_evolution.md`.

 ## Repository layout

 - `S_aureus_evolution.Rmd` — Primary analysis notebook (R Markdown).
 Produces the summary statistics and figures.
-- `S_aureus_evolution.nb.html` — Rendered HTML of the notebook for quick viewing.
+- `S_aureus_evolution.md` — Rendered markdown of the notebook for quick viewing.
 - `data/` — Input and output data for/from the R Notebook.
 	- `vancomycin_MICs.csv` — Vancomycin MIC time series for 18 evolving populations. **Input**
 	- `collateral_drug_MICs.csv` — MICs for 8 antibiotics measured on ancestor and evolved lines (for collateral response analyses). **Input**